adammark/Markup.js/README.md

 };
 ```

-In big apps, you can divide your templates according to functional area:
+In big apps, you can split up your templates according to functional area:

 ``` javascript
 // templates-registration.js